There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

 When good websites link to you, those links are votes of confidence.
 Get enough votes and you win.

-The hard part?
+The hard part of this sensible SEO tactic?
 Getting enough of the right links, from the right people.
 To do that, you need two things:

 - Great stuff to link to